Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

 \subsection{SLP for AD}

 In order to extract $\mathcal{A}^{safe}_t$ for the AV in each step, an SLP uses all important information of the AV and TVs which received by the installed radar on the AV.
 We employ Prolog \citep{korner2022fifty}, as a symbolic logical programming language to define the desired safety rules in a highway environment.
-The useful data are vehicles' IDs, lanes, dimensions, as well as longitudinal and lateral positions and velocities.
-Vehicles' data is saved in each step and sent to the SLP core with the following fact clause:

-where \verb|ID| shows the identity code of a given vehicle, \verb|Lane| is the vehicle lane, $\verb|(P|_x\verb|,P|_y\verb|)|$ are the logitudinal and lateral positions, $\verb|(V|_x\verb|,V|_y\verb|)|$ are the longitudinal and lateral velocities, and \verb|(W,H)| are the length and width of the vehicle, respectively.
+To begin with, the useful data for the main criterion includes vehicles' IDs, lanes, dimensions, as well as longitudinal and lateral positions and velocities.
+Vehicles' data is saved in each step and sent to the SLP core with the following fact clause: \begin{rulebox}{} safe_actions(Action):- right_is_valid, right_is_safe, Action = right_lane_change. \end{rulebox} where \verb|ID| shows the identity code of a given vehicle, \verb|Lane| is the vehicle lane, $\verb|(P|_x\verb|,P|_y\verb|)|$ are the longitudinal and lateral positions, $\verb|(V|_x\verb|,V|_y\verb|)|$ are the longitudinal and lateral velocities, and \verb|(W,H)| are the length and width of the vehicle, respectively.